 The final verdict - for now

-This is all objectively true - zero-waste is the most sustainable way forward.
-However, the reality is that recycling, let alone zero-waste efforts and efficient use of renewable energy, are far from widespread and developed in most of the world.
+This is all normatively right - zero-waste is the most sustainable way forward.
+However, the reality is that recycling, let alone zero-waste efforts and efficient use of renewable energy, are far from widespread and efficient enough.
 On the other hand, in most environmentally-conscious countries that employ waste-to-energy technologies, only non-recyclable trash is delivered to the WtE plants.

 Additionally, studies show that even the incineration of biowaste (with anti-emission technology of course) as a part of the process maintains a negative global warming potential and is therefore deemed eco-friendly.
 This is incomparable to the amount of methane and smog that landfills release, damaging the environment and our health.

-On an even brighter note, the growing need for better WtE technologies has led to developments like DLE, processes that have near-zero emissions, are cost-efficient and energy-efficient.
+On a brighter and greener note, the growing need for better WtE technologies has led to developments like DLE, processes that have near-zero emissions, are cost-efficient and energy-efficient.

-Innovation here is what is driving the sustainable technologies of waste-to-energy forward.
-One way to stay ahead of the curve when it comes to disruptive technologies is to incorporate data-driven insights into an industry or sub-sector.
+Innovation is what drives sustainable waste-to-energy technologies forward.
+One way to stay ahead of the curve when it comes to future-oriented technologies is to incorporate data-driven insights into an industry or sub-sector.

-This is harder than it looks and it's something that us at Valuer want to make easier.
-With our platform you can keep on top of innovation and disruptive technologies through our AI-based platform that lifts the veil of unknowns and let you discover any possibility or solution you can think of.
-Innovation is key to a sustainable future, let us help you get there.
+This is harder than it looks and it's something that we at Valuer want to make easier.
+With the help of our platform, you can keep on top of innovative and disruptive technologies through our AI-powered database that lifts the veil of unknowns and allows you to discover a world of possibility.
+If you’re looking to partner up or invest in a promising waste-to-energy technology, there’s no better place to start than with our search tools.
+Innovation is key to a sustainable future; let us help you get there.